hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### Alerts of the same type

 While not recommended for `page` type Alerts, it may be necessary to have more than one `inline` or `compact` Alert on a page.
-If this is case, ensure that the Alerts are [ordered](#ordering-of-alerts) by impact and [contextualized](#contextualizing-alerts) in areas where they provide the most relevance.
+If this is the case, ensure that the Alerts are [ordered](#ordering-of-alerts) by impact and [contextualized](#contextualizing-alerts) in areas where they provide the most relevance.

 ### Ordering of Alerts